andresbonil/cytosim/doc/sim/config.md

 - Two parameters can be specified on the same line if they are separated by a semi-column: `;`
 - Curly brackets `{  }` are used to group the parameters together in logical units
 - Parentheses `(  )` can be used for subgroups, such as `display`
-- Strings are also encapsulated by parentheses
+- Strings can be encapsulated by double quotes `" "` or parentheses

 # Editing